-Exploring forest and outdoor experiences in different cultural contexts: towards a shared understanding
+Exploring forest and outdoor experiences in different cultural contexts to establish a shared understanding.

-Through this project, we aim to identify the different ways in which cultural perspectives impact upon the interpretation and understanding of the benefits of forest and outdoor experiences.
+Through the project, we aim to gain a deeper understanding of the most important elements of forest and outdoor experience.
+We'll also identify the ways in which different cultural understandings may impact upon the interpretation and understanding of the nature and impact of forest experience and outdoor play.